rcman/BPI-F3/README.md

 You will have to replace /dev/sdX by the actual device name of your SD card.
 Please, be especially cautious not to overwrite the wrong drive as this cannot be undone.<br>

 <br>
-Insert a blank SD Card in your machine<br>
 Run these commands<br>
 pci enum<br>
 nvme scan<br>